 East of Tower Street, the development is proposed to have trunk sewers along the north-south collector road to the intersection with Second Line that will convey the wastewater through a trunk main proposed along the east-west collector road from the intersection with Scotland Street to Tower Street.
 All wastewater will flow from the east half of the Study Area across Tower Street and north to the proposed SPS.
-Smaller diameter sanitary sewers will be looped through the development parcels.
 The preliminary Sanitary Drainage Plan is included as Figure 16.
 Smaller diameter sanitary sewers will be looped through the development parcels.
-The alignment and sizing will be determined through detailed design.
-Consideration of alternative routing of the trunk sewer may occur through detailed design.
+The areas to be serviced with existing infrastructure, alignment and sizing of the infrastructure will be determined through detailed design of the plan of subdivision.